 The encrypted ClientHello (ECH) mechanism (draft-spec) is a way to plug a few privacy-holes that remain in the Transport Layer Security (TLS) protocol that's used as the security layer for the web.
 OpenSSL is a widely used library that provides an implementation of the TLS protocol.
 The DEfO project has developed an implementation of ECH for OpenSSL, and proof-of-concept implementations of various clients and servers that use OpenSSL as a demonstration and for interoperability testing.
-DEfO was initially funded by the Open Technology Fund (OTF), and subsequently by the National Democratic Initiative.
-In mid-2023 OTF extended our funding to help with upstreaming the relevant ECH code to the various projects involved.
+DEfO is funded by the Open Technology Fund (OTF).
 Tolerant Networks Ltd. and people from the Guardian Project are doing the work in DEfO.

 This site is for ECH interoperability testing.
+You can read our latest ECH Interop Report.
 The table below indicates the various combinations of server technology supported here.

 This is not a highly-scalable hugely-tested thing - let us know if you find any issues, but do expect to find issues - that's what this site is for after all!